 \section{Introduction}

 \paragraph{Motivations.} Quantum computing is an emerging and promising computational model that has been in the scientific limelight for several decades.
-This phenomenon is mainly based on the advantage of quantum computers over their classical competitors, based on the use of purely quantum properties such as superposition and entanglement.
-The most notable example being Shor's algorithm for finding the prime factors of an integer~\cite{Shor}, which is almost exponentially faster than the most efficient known classical factoring algorithm and which is expected to have spin-offs in cryptography (RSA encryption, ...).
+This phenomenon is mainly due to the advantage of quantum computers over their classical competitors, based on the use of purely quantum properties such as superposition and entanglement.
+The most notable example being Shor's algorithm for finding the prime factors of an integer~\cite{Shor}, which is exponentially faster than the most efficient known classical factoring algorithm and which is expected to have implications in cryptography (RSA encryption, etc.).

 Whether due to the fragility of quantum systems, namely the engineering problem of maintaining a large number of qubits in a coherent state, or by lack of reliable technological alternatives, quantum computing is typically described at a level close to hardware.
-One can think non exhaustively, to quantum circuits~\cite{Feynman1982,NielsenChuang}, to measurement-based quantum computers~\cite{B09,DK06} or to circuit description languages~\cite{R15}.
+Without any hope of being exhaustive, one can think to quantum circuits~\cite{Feynman1982,NielsenChuang}, to measurement-based quantum computers~\cite{B09,DK06} or to circuit description languages~\cite{R15}.
 This low-level machinery restricts drastically the abstraction and programming ease offered by these models and quantum programs currently suffer from the comparison with their classical competitors, which have many high-level tools and formalisms based on more than 50 years of scientific research, engineering development, and practical and industrial applications.

 In order to solve these issues, a major effort is made to realize the promise of a quantum computer, which requires the development of different layers of hardware and software, together referred to as the \emph{quantum stack}.
 Our paper is part of this line of research.
 We focus on the highest layers of the quantum stack: quantum programming languages and quantum algorithms.
 We seek to better understand what can be done efficiently on a quantum computer and we are particularly interested in the development of quantum programming languages where program complexity can be certified automatically by some static analysis technique.